Medical Management/Utilization Management Requirements

 As part of the care planning process, the Care Manager documents a schedule for follow up with the treatment team and member and convenes Care Plan reviews at intervals consistent with the identified member care needs, and to ensure progress and safety.
 Care Plan reviews are pre-scheduled and designed to evaluate progress toward Care Plan goals and meeting member needs.
 The Care Plan is additionally updated at any point apart from the schedule, based on member progress and outcomes.
 The Care Plan identifies the next point of review and is saved in the member’s electronic record in The Health Plan Care Management business application system.

-4.9.7 Interdisciplinary Care Plan Rounds
+4.9.7 Interdisciplinary Care Team Rounds

 The Health Plan disease management program is available to Members with high risk and/or chronic conditions.
 The program includes intervention plans that target chronic behavioral and physical health conditions such as, anxiety, chronic obstructive pulmonary disease, asthma, heart failure, chronic pain, and diabetes mellitus.

 The goal of the program is to employ strategies such as health coaching and wellness to facilitate behavioral change to address underlying health risks and to increase Member self-management as well as improve practice patterns of providers, thereby improving healthcare outcomes for Members.
 The Health Plan evaluates the effectiveness of these programs including education specifically related to the identified Member‘s ability to self-manage disease and measurable outcomes.

 Out of Home Services for review should include but not limited to: Necessity of admission and appropriateness of service setting, quality of care, length of stay, how the services meet the member’s needs, and discharge needs.
 Providers providing out-of-home services are required to provide the following additional documentation as identified below to The Health Plan:

 - The Admission Face Sheet or Notice of Admission within one business day following admission.